 Participation represents a significant part of the course, not just in the percentage of your grade but, more importantly, in the impact that it has on your learning and the environment in which we all work.
 Students are expected to come prepared to participate in all course activities by having done the assigned homework beforehand.
-During these activities, students should speak French as much as possible.
-Students are also expected to follow the basic rules of courtesy.
+During these activities, students should speak Chinese as much as possible.
+Students are also expected to follow the basic rules of courtesy (and the Capilano Student Code of Conduct).